aistabci/abci-docs/v3/en/docs/system-updates.md

 ## 2025-04-15 {#2025-04-15}

-We plan to implement a command to check the usage limits of cloud storage, a command for SSH access control options when submitting jobs, and the implementation of Job Composer in OOD.
+We are planning to implement the following features:

+* Command to check cloud storage and cloud storage usage limits
+* SSH access control option when submitting jobs
+* Open OnDemand Job Composer

 ## 2025-03-03 {#2025-03-03}